mangila/ensure4j/README.md

 throughout the whole codebase.

 There is some library support for preconditions already in Java, but they are not as comprehensive and direct as Ensure4j.
-Since this is a precondition only library.
+Since this is a precondition-only library.

 Libs with preconditions support:

 - Guava's Preconditions
 - Java's builtin Objects
-- Spring's Assert class.
+- Spring's Assert class

 Using a precondition library is a great way to save time.
 However, with a library there are always drawbacks like a performance penalty that might waste some CPU cycles.

-And of course, you can always roll your own, and I have done that in the past, that's why I created Ensure4j.
+And of course, you can always roll your own or do explicit checks, and I have done that in the past; that's why I created Ensure4j.

 ## Example usage